Here are a few of our more memorable cases (and ones that we can actually talk about!).

 FBI / US Congress: Financial Loopholes

-An analysis I did of certain financial platforms revealed a flaw
+An analysis I did of fintech financial platforms revealed a flaw

 that could be used to fund domestic terrorism